This post is sponsored by AZO Bladder Control®, but all opinions are my own. Consult your doctor or health care professional for medical advice.

-Are you afraid to sneeze, laugh, or heaven forbid, do a jumping jack, for fear of letting out a little bit of urine?
-Well, you’re not alone.
-Millions of people suffer from a condition called stress incontinence—involuntarily leaks of urine—and many of them are women.
-While many things can cause stress incontinence, such as surgery or obesity, the most common cause is childbirth.
-You might be hard pressed to find a mother who hasn’t experienced some degree of stress incontinence, and unfortunately symptoms can appear either immediately after birth or years later.
-Stress incontinence can be frustrating and, at times, embarrassing.
+Millions of people suffer from a occasional bladder leakage, urgency and feeling the need to go frequently, mostly after childbirth.
+You might be hard pressed to find a mother who hasn’t experienced some degree of this, and unfortunately symptoms can appear either immediately after birth or years later.
+Occasional bladder leakage can be frustrating and, at times, embarrassing.
 While it’s nothing to be ashamed of, it can certainly be irritating.
-Here is the good news: it can be improved and there are solutions out there.
+Here is the good news: there are solutions that can help.

 1. Learn How To Do A Kegel

-The first step in improving stress incontinence is all about identifying and engaging your pelvic floor muscles.
+The first step in dealing with occasional bladder leakage is all about identifying and engaging your pelvic floor muscles.
 To do this, you’ll practice a kegel.
 You may have heard of this incognito move, as it’s easy to perform throughout he day without anyone being the wiser.
 Never done one?
 We’ll explain how.

 - To identify your pelvic floor muscles, engage the muscles you would to stop urination midstream.
 These are your pelvic floor muscles.